-This year influencer marketing was highlighted in yellow on the notepads of every content marketer, and as more and more consumers use adblockers and their media consumption is moving from traditional channels to streaming services and social web, it is easy to predict influencer marketing growing importance in 2018.
-According to PR Week, four in 10 marketers plan to increase their influencer marketing budgets in 2018.
+Influencer marketing has been highlighted in yellow on the notepads of every content marketer, and as more and more consumers use adblockers and their media consumption is moving from traditional channels to streaming services and social web, it has been easy to predict influencer marketing growing importance.

 Here we aim to break those three myths and provide concrete examples how forward-thinking brands have a long-term approach to influencer marketing and how they use three different groups: employees, celebrities, and consumers, to increase the reach of the content and conversion rates on their digital services.

 Empower your employees and turn them into brand advocates